transist/motion_mustache/README.md

 ## Usage

-    #directly from a string
+Directly from a string

     Mustache::Render.from_string("hello {{name}}", {'name' => 'world'})

-    #or
+Or using templates:

-    # in HelloWorld.mustache in the resource directory
+in HelloWorld.mustache in the resource directory

     Hello {{name}}

-    #in your code
+in your code

     Mustache::Render.from_template("HelloWorld", {'name' => 'world'})

 ## Contributing